 But you definitely need them to check on other conditions that might be causing brain and memory issues.
 Do check in with your doctor to see if there’s something else you need to address like thryoid, parathyroid and other things.

 There is an at-home test at the above link you can do.
 It’s a Neurotransmitter Panel (urine).
 It doesn’t diagnose MCI specifically but it’s worth doing to address any deficiencies you have or problems you could have in the future!

 Treatment and Prevention of MCI

-There is currently no medical treatment of mild cognitive impairment, except to address deficiencies and create healthier habits through natural means.
+There isn’t a defined medical treatment of mild cognitive impairment, except to address deficiencies and create healthier habits through natural means.
 But there are some things you can do to even reverse MCI.
 The cause of many diseases in humans is inflammation in the body.
 We need to reduce the inflammation to stay and get healthy.